All Episodes

 Our money is as much our private property as anything else that we have earned and that we own.

-And Boehner has said, all right, I'll give you $800 billion new revenue.
+And Boehner has said, all right, I'll give you $800 billion, new revenue.

-What It's clear that they have no interest in teaching conservatism.
+It's clear that they have no interest in teaching conservatism.

 It's clear they have no interest in defending it or standing up for it or explaining it even.